ethamCS/TravelSite/reports/sprint5.md

 The third epic we have planned is Types, which is not from a previous sprint.
 This epic is going to allow users to search for locations given a type, like heliport or airport.

+The fourth epic is User Experience epic, carying over from sprint 4.
+We gathered feedback from users last sprint, and we will be doing the same this sprint with new users.
+We will be implementing anything that we find valuable from their feedback to make our UI more user friendly.

 ## Metrics

 | Statistic | # Planned | # Completed |